 Workout headphones are a hard sell: they’re bulkier and less comfortable than their in-ear counterparts.
 However, the Plantronics BackBeat FIT 6100 is a game-changer; this headset is IPX5 water-resistant, has excellent battery life, and has a neat clamping force-adjustment mechanism for your most rigorous workouts.
 For just under $100, these are some of the best over-ear headphones athletes can get.

-Editor’s note: this Plantronics BackBeat FIT 6100 review was updated on October 15, 2020, to include a microphone poll.
+Editor’s note: this Plantronics BackBeat FIT 6100 review was updated on December 29, 2020, to add context to the sound quality section.

 Who should get the Plantronics BackBeat FIT 6100?

 - Athletes who prefer an over-ear fit will love the Plantronics BackBeat FIT 6100.
 These are durable, versatile workout headphones are a great value.
 Battery life is excellent and quick charging is supported, which is great on the off-chance you arrive at the gym and the battery is dead.

 - Anyone can use these workout headphones, so long as you don’t mind the bass-heavy sound signature.